Inspera Assessment supports using sections in Question Sets and offers a variety of settings for sections.

 Pull questions in a section

-If you choose to pull 15 of 30 questions in a section, the learners will be presented with 15 random questions from the 30 available.
-This means that the learners will likely not get the same questions, and they will not get the questions in any particular order.
+If you choose to pull 15 of 30 questions in a section, the candidates will be presented with 15 random questions from the 30 available.
+This makes it more probable that candidates won't get the same questions on a test, or that they won't get the questions in a specific order.